dmiller/clojure-clr-next/_drafts/2021-07-15-a-minimal-implementation.md

 I decided it would be good to begin testing certain functionality even before I got to work on `ASeq`, `Cons`, and the others in the minimal implementation.
 E.g., those classes might use `RT.count()`.
 How do I test `RT.count()` without those classes?

-So I decided to write a minimum implementation of an `ISeq` for testing purposes.
+I decided to write a minimum implementation of an `ISeq` for testing purposes.
 Doing so forced me to sift through the `ASeq`/`Cons`/etc. to really see how this code fits together.
 (Seriously, it's been a decade since I had to look at this code.
 I don't remember any details.)

 What is the minimum?
 I went with a simple cons cell and a simple empty list (necessary because a cons cell is definitely not empty), implementing only the `ISeq` + `IPersistentCollection` + `Seqable` interfaces.
 I also implemented a third collection type (a simple range sequence) just to see what the common code might be that could eventually be moved to an abstract base class or a utility module.
 (Which is exactly the case in the current code -- such things reside in places such as `RT`.)